 - Estimation of tile cache size is not available on ArcGIS Online hosted tiled services.

 - The time required to create a tile cache varies depending on the extent requested, the number of levels requested, the network connection speed, and so on.
-Use the estimateTileCacheSizeJobWithParameters method on the AGS ExportTileCacheTask class which returns an AGS EstimateTileCacheSizeJob to get the approximate size of a tile cache for a specific set of parameters.
+Use the estimateTileCacheSizeJobWithParameters method on the AGS ExportTileCacheTask class, which returns an AGS EstimateTileCacheSizeJob to get the approximate size of a tile cache for a specific set of parameters.
 Try generating a smaller tile cache to get an idea of how long caching will take when planning a large offline data capture event.

 - There is a limit to the number of tiles you can generate in a single request.
 When generating a tile cache from an ArcGIS Online basemap, there is a limit of 100,000 tiles per request.
-Read more on this in the ArcGIS REST API Documentation.
-Organizations that use their own ArcGIS Server to host an offline tile cache can configure the server's maxExportTilesCount via the admin account to change the default limit of 100,000 tiles.
+Read more on this in the ArcGIS REST API documentation.
+Organizations that use their own ArcGIS Server to host an offline tile cache can configure the server's maxExportTilesCount via the administrator account to change the default limit of 100,000 tiles.

 Download vector tiled data

-You can take vector tiled data offline by exporting it from an ArcGIS Vector Tile Service and downloading it as a vector tile package (*.vtpk) using the AGS ExportVectorTilesTask class.
+You can take vector tiled data offline by exporting it from an ArcGIS vector tile service and downloading it as a vector tile package (.vtpk) using the AGS ExportVectorTilesTask class.
 The vector tile service used for this operation must support the creation of an offline vector tile cache; specifically, it must enable the exportTiles operation.
-Vector tiles contain vector representations of data that can be restyled for different purposes such as day and night viewing.
-You can download default styling resources along with the vector tiles and custom style resources from ArcGIS Portal items that host Vector Tile Layers.
+Vector tiles contain vector representations of data that can be restyled for different purposes, such as day and night viewing.
+You can download default styling resources along with the vector tiles and custom style resources from ArcGIS Portal items that host vector tile layers.

-You have a number of workflows available to you depending on whether your vector tiled data has custom style resources, whether you wish to download many custom styles that you can apply to a number of tile caches, or whether you just want to obtain the default tile cache.
+You have a number of workflows available to you depending on whether your vector tiled data has custom style resources, whether you want to download many custom styles that you can apply to a number of tile caches, or whether you just want to obtain the default tile cache.